Agency: Virginia Parole Board violated law, policies in case

 “The employees stated that Bennett was vocal about not wanting to contact victims and particularly not in the (Martin) case due to the expectation of opposition because the victim was a police officer,” it said.

-The report found that despite the fact that Martin, who was referred by his initials, first became eligible for parole in 1994 and received annual parole reviews, Connors’ family had never been contacted for input before this year.
+The report found that despite the fact that Martin, who was referred to in the report by his initials, first became eligible for parole in 1994 and received annual parole reviews, Connors’ family had never been contacted for input before this year.

-The board declined to hear input from a co-defendant of Martin’s who had “concerns” with his release, as well as an “alleged prior shooting victim” of Martin’s, according to the report.
+The board also declined to hear input from a co-defendant of Martin’s who had “concerns” with his release, as well as an “alleged prior shooting victim” of Martin’s, according to the report.

+“On the one hand, I’d probably say that we are pleased that this has finally come to light.
+But at the same time, its devastating. … The things she did, the things this parole board did to us, and there’s no recourse,” Maureen Clements, one of Connors’ sisters, said in an interview.

 The Associated Press sent a request for comment to the Parole Board’s chair, Tonya Chapman.
 Chapman previously said in a statement that the findings of the report were based on “are based on factual inaccuracies, a misunderstanding of the Parole Board’s procedures, and incorrect interpretations of the Virginia State Code.”